lxc/incus/doc/instance-exec.md

 (run-commands)=
 # How to run commands in an instance

-LXD allows to run commands inside an instance using the LXD client, without needing to access the instance through the network.
+Incus allows to run commands inside an instance using the Incus client, without needing to access the instance through the network.

-For containers, this always works and is handled directly by LXD.
+For containers, this always works and is handled directly by Incus.
 For virtual machines, the `lxd-agent` process must be running inside of the virtual machine for this to work.

 To run commands inside your instance, use the [`incus exec`](incus_exec.md) command.